eclipse-tractusx/sldt-semantic-models/documentation/BAMM-method-documentation,-tool-and-training.md

 An example: As a physical asset you have a concrete gearbox.
 For the gearbox a digital twin is defined which in our case consists of the two aspects Material and ProductDescription.

 The actual implementation of these Aspects is done via – for example – a web-service which provides the actual data for the aspect of the specific gearbox.
 So with the Aspect model we express the structure and semantics of the data coming from that data source.
-The APIs of the two web services for both aspects could look like the following (generated with the OMP BAMM SDK)
+The APIs of the two web services for both aspects could look like the following (generated with the Eclipse SAMM SDK)